×

 Class Ring Donation

-Rings will be accepted for the Class of 2027 Ring Melt to be held in 2026 starting February 1, 2025.
+We are now accepting rings for the Class of 2028 Ring Melt to be held in early 2027.

 Important: Please refer to our West Point Association of Graduates Ring Melt Policy here.